Guide to opponents in Kali yuga

 - a necessity of a modesty (a satisfaction with minimum life necessities) and dharma (includes vegetarianism)

-Limits artificial economics based on dumbing down, advertisement, social pressure and a resulting rat race, wasting time meant for spiritual self-realization.
+Limits of artificial economics based on dumbing down, advertisement, social pressure and a resulting rat race, wasting time meant for spiritual self-realization.
 "Simple living high thinking" = more health and time, less energy resources and money spent

 - a necessity of a decrease of participation in secular systems